Fulfillment operations pages

 This table lists the most returned products in descending order of total quantity.

 The quantities returned for a particular reason are displayed in tabular form and visually against the date.
 The table lists the reasons in descending order by quantity affected and shows the number of returns containing this reason.
 The example chart below shows that on November 11, a quantity of 72 was returned with the reason “Bad quality”.
-It should be noted that each product in a return can have individual and even multiple reasons.
+It should be noted that each item in a return can have individual and even multiple reasons.
 The sum of the quantities shown can therefore be higher than the total quantity returned.